+Automated image correction has been around for a long time.
 Many image editors offer a button “Auto” to quickly adjust your photographs, but most of them generally fail and grossly misadjust the image.
 The latest version of Lightroom does a pretty good job, but I want to introduce a new piece of software in case you have not heard about it.
 Automated image correction by PhotoLemur yields surprisingly good results most of the time.
-I will also mention a few things to watch out for, but it is certainly worth downloading to experience first hand.
+I will also mention a few things to watch out for, but it is certainly worth downloading to experience firsthand.

 The software is small and its user interface is extremely sparse which is a good thing!
-There is nothing tempting to push or pull except the control slider that lets the user reduce the amount of correction applied.
+Nothing is tempting to push or pull except the control slider that lets the user reduce the amount of automated image correction applied.
 They claim the software uses artificial intelligence to analyze the image content, the time of the day it was taken, and other parameters and decides on the corrections.
 A “Before/After” slider allows for instant comparison and in case you find the adjustment a little too much there is a slider that will control that.
-The three images below show you how this one and only adjustment works.
+The three images below show you how this only adjustment works.

 PhotoLemur can handle the images in several different ways: